srijan55/portaldocs/portal-sdk/templates/portalfx-controls-monitor-chart-v2.md

 ## Monitor Chart V2
-The Monitor Chart V2 control is the newer version of [MonitorChart Control](portalfx-controls-monitor-chart.md).
-This allows you to plot the multi-dimensional metrics for your resource in Azure with support for dimension based grouping and filters .
+This control allows you to plot the multi-dimensional metrics for your resource in Azure with support for dimension based grouping and filters.
 It is part of the Ibiza framework, and it inherently knows how to fetch data for your resource.

 ### Benefits
 - **Performance** - The charts are built to render quickly and make efficient network calls for data